For detailed Elasticsearch configuration information, refer to the Elasticsearch documentation.

 -d switch to either command:

-Once both Elasticsearch and Liferay DXP are installed and running, introduce them to each other.
+Once both Elasticsearch and Liferay DXP are installed and running, introduce Liferay DXP and Elasticsearch to each other.

-The Elasticsearch connector provides integration between Elasticsearch and the portal.
+The Elasticsearch connector provides integration between Elasticsearch and Liferay DXP.
 Before you configure the connector, make sure Elasticsearch is running.

 There are two ways to configure the adapter: